 The effectiveness of this initiative is based around the premise that rapid removal can counteract motivation for graffiti vandalism by limiting exposure time of the work and consequently, recognition from peers.
-The Western Australian (WA) State Government’s ‘Tough on Graffiti Strategy’ supports the rapid removal approach, but recommends that it is carried out in combination with other prevention activities such as community awareness, intelligence-led policing, appropriate landscape design, offender diversion, and education.
+The Western Australian (WA) State Government’s Graffiti Vandalism Strategy 2019-2021 supports the rapid removal approach, but recommends that it is carried out in combination with other prevention activities such as community awareness, intelligence-led policing, appropriate landscape design, offender diversion, and education.

 The development of the ‘broken windows theory’ by Wilson and Kelling, proposed that the presence of graffiti may impact on the level of crime.
 They identified that a disorderly environment sends a message that no one is in charge, thus weakening community controls and inviting criminal behaviour.
 Graffiti that is not removed may therefore attract more graffiti.
 Rapid removal may be seen as a means to reduce further graffiti incidences and prevent escalation into more serious crime by maintaining and restoring the community environment.

 There is ample evidence that employing the rapid removal strategy can serve as a successful prevention and reduction method for graffiti vandalism.
 The WA Police Force Graffiti Team have experienced notable reductions in graffiti incidents at hotspot locations through the implementation of rapid removal practices.
 In addition, national and international studies have reported that implementing the rapid removal approach has resulted in positive outcomes.
 The low implementation costs and ease of removing newly applied graffiti materials contributes to the success of this approach.
 Please see below for links to these studies.